nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf54l/fota_update.rst

 You can also use FOTA updates to replace the application.
 See the :ref:`app_dfu` page for general Device Firmware Update (DFU) information, such as supported methods for sending and receiving updates on the device.
 Currently, FOTA updates are supported only for the application core.
+For more information about introducing immutable MCUboot bootloader, refer to :ref:`ug_bootloader_adding_sysbuild_immutable_mcuboot`.

 .. note::
-   For more information about introducing immutable MCUboot bootloader, refer to :ref:`ug_bootloader_adding_sysbuild_immutable_mcuboot`.
+   The nRF54L SoC's support hardware Key Management Unit (KMU), designed to provide authentication keys for DFU purposes.
+   Ensure you complete the :ref:`KMU provisioning<ug_nrf54l_developing_provision_kmu>` during your device's DFU setup with KMU enabled.
+   Failing to do so may prevent your application from booting properly.

 .. fota_upgrades_intro_end